-- C.A.R.E. meets at least quarterly, but shall meet as frequently as necessary to address active cases or referrals.
+- CARE meets at least quarterly, but shall meet as frequently as necessary to address active cases or referrals.

-- Assigned committee members meet with the student to discuss the concerning behavior, contributing factors and to assess the student’s perspective on how and why the situation has developed and how it might be resolved.
+- Assigned team members meet with the student to discuss the concerning behavior, contributing factors and to assess the student’s perspective on how and why the situation has developed and how it might be resolved.
 Some cases may require additional investigational steps including further observation of the student, interviews with individuals who have a personal connection to the student, consultation with Student Counseling, and/or guidance from University Counsel.
 The Dean of Student Affairs will be informed at each stage of the process.

-- A record of each case will be maintained by the committee chair and the Dean of Student Affairs.
+- A record of each case will be maintained by the chair and the Dean of Student Affairs.

-- Sharon Huard, Student Affairs
+- Julie R. White, Student Affairs

-- Patricia Powers, College of Nursing
+- Tammy Austin-Ketch, College of Nursing

-- David Mitchell, College of Graduate Studies
+- Mark Schmitt, College of Graduate Studies

 - Jarrod Bagatell, Employee/Student Health